Complex Bounded Operators in Isabelle/HOL: Code generation

 \paragraph{Acknowledgments.} The research was supported by the ERC consolidator grant CerQuS (819317), the PRG team grant “Secure Quantum Technology” (PRG946) from the Estonian Research Council, and the Estonian Centre of Excellence in IT (EXCITE) funded by ERDF, and the Estonian Centre of Excellence, and the Estonian Centre of Excellence ``Foundations of the Universe'' (TK202) funded by the Estonian Ministry of Education and Research.
+We also thank the anonymous reviewers from ITP 2026 for valuable feedback.

 \makeatletter \blx@bibheading#1#2{